-- 14. PNM currently estimates that the SPE will issue approximately \$300 million in aggregate principal amount of the Energy Transition Bonds, as discussed further below.
-The SPE will use the proceeds it receives from the sale of the Energy Transition Bonds to: (i) pay the upfront financing costs as defined in § 62-18-2(K) of the ETA incurred in connection with the issuance of the Energy Transition Bonds (including reimbursement to the Company of any such costs paid by the Company) (the "Upfront Financing Costs"), as described in the testimony of PNM Witnesses Sanchez and Baker, and (ii) purchase from PNM, on the date of issuance of the Energy Transition Bonds, the energy transition property created under the Financing Order (the "Energy Transition Property"). - 15.
-In accordance with § 62-18-10 of the Energy Transition Act, PNM will use the proceeds it receives from the sale of the Energy Transition Property to the SPE: (i) to make any required payments under § 62-18-16 and (ii) for purposes of providing utility service to customers, including making capital expenditures for the purpose of providing utility service to customers, and the repayment of any indebtedness incurred for the purpose of making such payments.
-Proceeds of the Energy Transition Bonds shall not be used for purposes of paying dividends, making affiliate loans or paying incentive compensation. - 16.
+costs paid by the Company) (the "Upfront Financing Costs"), as described in the direct testimonies of PNM Witnesses Sanchez and Baker, and (ii) purchase from PNM, on the date of issuance of the Energy Transition Bonds, the energy transition property created under the Financing Order (the "Energy Transition Property").

+- 17. In accordance with Section 62-18-10 of the Energy Transition Act, PNM will use the proceeds it receives from the sale of the Energy Transition Property to the SPE: (i) to make any required payments under Section 62-18-16, (ii) to pay decommissioning costs being recovered as Abandonment Costs, and (iii) for purposes of providing utility service to customers, including making capital expenditures for the purpose of providing utility service to customers, and the repayment of any indebtedness incurred for the purpose of making such payments.
+Proceeds of the Energy Transition Bonds shall not be used for purposes of paying dividends, making affiliate loans or paying incentive compensation. - 18.
 The purchase of the Energy Transition Property by the SPE from the Company will be made pursuant to the terms of an energy transition property purchase and sale agreement between the Company and the SPE (the "Purchase Agreement").
 The Energy Transition Property to be purchased by the SPE includes the right to impose, charge, collect and receive energy transition charges (the "Energy Transition Charges") in an amount necessary to provide for full payment and recovery of all of the Energy Transition Costs identified in the Financing Order.
-As set forth in § 62-18-2(G) of the Energy Transition Act, the Energy Transition Charges are the nonbypassable charges paid by all PNM customers to fully recover the Energy Transition Costs identified in the Financing Order, including paying the principal of and interest on the Energy Transition Bonds as scheduled and in full, as well as the other ongoing financing costs associated with the Energy Transition Bonds.
-The Energy Transition Property also includes the adjustment mechanism required by § 62-18-6 of the Energy Transition Act, which is the ability to adjust the amount of the Energy Transition Charges owed by PNM's customers in order to ensure that the amounts actually collected are sufficient to pay all amounts owed with respect to the Energy Transition Bonds as scheduled and in full, including the other ongoing financing costs.
-The methods of calculating the Energy Transition Charges and the Company's proposed adjustment mechanism required by § 62-18-6 of the Energy Transition Act are described in the testimony of PNM Witness Settlage.
+As set forth in Section 62-18-2(G) of the Energy Transition Act, the Energy Transition Charges are the non-bypassable charges paid by all PNM customers to fully recover the Energy Transition Costs identified in the Financing Order, including paying the principal of and interest on the Energy Transition Bonds as scheduled and in full, as well as the other ongoing financing costs associated with the Energy Transition Bonds.
+The Energy Transition Property also includes the adjustment mechanism required by Section 62-18-6 of the Energy Transition Act, which is the ability to adjust the amount of the Energy Transition Charges owed by PNM's customers in order to ensure that the amounts actually collected are sufficient to pay all amounts owed with respect to the Energy Transition Bonds as scheduled and in full, including the other ongoing financing costs.
+The methods of calculating the Energy Transition Charges and the Company's proposed adjustment mechanism required by Section 62-18-6 of the Energy Transition Act are described in the testimony of PNM Witness Settlage.